 Let’s dive further into how the litigation funding industry grew and where it is heading.

 Litigation funding started in Australia and the UK and then reached the US financial market.
 Since its advent, the industry has seen a steady expansion in the 1990s, most probably owing to the increased reporting of asbestos-related injuries and other types of personal injuries.

 Asbestos-related claims included disparate grievances from construction, industrial, mining, and other sources of exposure.
 According to a study conducted by the Rand Corp., industries and insurance companies have paid fortunes close to $70 million only related to injuries from asbestos exposure.

 The great recession and the global growth

-With the expectancy of long-drawn aftermaths of the pandemic, it is clear that the demand for lawsuit funding shall climb higher for years to come.
+From the early start of its conception and the expectancy of long-drawn aftermaths of the pandemic, in addition to the current inflation potentially heading to a recession, it is clear that the demand for litigation funding shall climb higher for years to come.
 Such an increase may be seen not only in the US but in other countries as well.

 If you are interested in applying for legal funding, Baker Street Funding’s lawsuit loans for personal injury victims and litigation funding for attorneys and commercial claimants can help you get ahead.
 Upon approval, you can obtain financing for your necessary expenses, empowering you to focus on your legal battle and successfully recover damages.
 Apply today.